Hillsdale College exists to form the hearts and characters of its students as well as their minds.

-Hillsdale College is a Christian school with a unique identity and approach to faith.
+Hillsdale College is a Christian school with an earnest and vibrant spiritual life.
 The College has always welcomed anyone to study here regardless of their faith tradition.
 For that reason, we do not have an institutional statement of faith to which all students must submit, nor do we have a required chapel service.

 Rather, integral to their growth in self-government, students themselves are encouraged to take an active part in their experience of faith on campus.
 And they do!
-Together the students have organized various ministries for their peers which reflect the range of Christian traditions and other western religious communities.
+Together the students have organized various ministries for their peers that reflect the range of Christian traditions.
+The filial relationship of Christianity to Judaism makes our campus a friendly place for our Jewish students as well.
 In any given week, there are several dozen Bible studies, fellowship gatherings, and public worship services available to the College community.
-Together with the presence of faith in the core curriculum, these things create a spiritual life on campus which is vibrant, earnest, and fully owned by faithful students.
+Together with the presence of faith in the core curriculum and our many devout faculty and staff members, these things create a spiritual life on campus which is vibrant, earnest, and fully owned by faithful students.

 Regular Public Worship on Campus

-There is no formal chapel requirement for Hillsdale College students, nor is there any college administered public worship service.
+There is no formal chapel requirement for Hillsdale College students.
 However, there are plenty of opportunities for regular corporate worship on campus, all organized by the student ministries themselves.
 Each day of the week offers a plethora of options in both morning and evening which reflect the whole spectrum of denominational traditions.

 See below for a current schedule of regular public worship.
 All people are welcome to any of these services regardless of their own religious tradition.
 This list only includes regularly scheduled public worship open to all; it does not include the several dozen Bible studies and fellowship gatherings organized organically all over campus which usually cater to smaller demographics (e.g. people in a particular dorm, Greek students, etc.).

-Christ Chapel stands as an affirmation of Hillsdale’s Christian roots and identity, serves as a reminder that civil and religious liberty are inseparable, and provides a much-needed place of worship for all Hillsdale College students, regardless of denomination.
+Christ Chapel stands as an affirmation of Hillsdale’s Christian roots, commitments, and identity, serves as a reminder that civil and religious liberty are inseparable, and provides a much-needed place of on-campus worship for Hillsdale College students, regardless of denomination.

-My name is Adam and I am the College Chaplain.
-My role on campus is to support and to serve the student ministries on campus.
-In particular, I provide spiritual and administrative support to the student ministry leaders, and I help coordinate communication between the various ministries.
-In addition, I provide one-on-one spiritual counseling to students who desire it covering a range of topics, from questions about doctrine to dealing with a difficult roommate.
-I would love to hear about your story, some schedule a time to come see me!
+On campus, Chaplain Rick supports and serves student ministries.
+In particular, he provides spiritual and administrative support to the student ministry leaders and helps coordinate communication between the various ministries.
+In addition, he provides one-on-one spiritual counseling to students who desire it, covering a range of topics from questions about doctrine to dealing with a difficult roommate.
+You will usually find him around campus, but he reserves “Office Hours” to make sure he is available for those who need him.
+He would love to hear your story, so drop by or schedule a time to visit him!